r-costa/sbml2hyb/README.md

 # SBML2HYB
 ## Overview
 sbml2hyb is an stand-alone executable application for [SBML](https://synonym.caltech.edu/) compatible hybrid modelling.
-The tool is written in Python and can be used for converting between SBML format and HMOD (intermediate format — enabling communication between the essential components of the mechanistic and hybrid model).
+The tool is written in Python and can be used for converting between SBML format and HMOD (intermediate format — enabling communication between the essential components of the mechanistic and hybrid models).
 See [HMOD](https://github.com/rs-costa/sbml2hyb/blob/main/models/chassagnole1hyb.hmod) file example.

 ## Installation and Usage
 Can be easily installed using the executable file (.exe) and double-click.